- Environment & Conservation

 Locating Catch Basins and Inlets

-8. Drainage shall be collected at all closed contour low points and minor low points along the roadway, upstream of all intersections and crosswalks, prior to transitions on superelevated roads, and at the downstream end of developed alleys upstream of the sidewalk.
+8. Drainage shall be collected at all closed contour low points and minor low points along the roadway, upstream of all intersections, crosswalks and curb ramps, prior to transitions on superelevated roads, and at the downstream end of developed alleys upstream of the sidewalk.
 Considerations include:

 - A variance may be allowed, when the distance from a high point to the intersection, crosswalk, or end of an alley is less than 100 feet.

 - Additional drainage pickups (CBs) will be required at closed contour low points.

 - Additional drainage pickups may be required to limit clogging from tree leaves.

 - Additional drainage pickups may be required at abrupt grade changes.

 9. Water from no more than 1,000 total lineal feet of curb on a residential street may discharge into one catch basin.
 This includes the length of curb for inlets which discharge into a catch basin as well as the catch basin itself.
 Flat residential streets may require additional drainage pickups.